Founder and CEO of Agency360.

-Don't just rely on a reference.
+Don't just rely on a reference to know if a candidate is right for your job.
 Potential hires aren't necessarily qualified because they worked for a big company.
 Bring them in for a longer interview and directly test:

 The cream of the crop rises quickly with open-ended real-world-mocked tests.